-Her previous position was with Abt Associates where she directed the Marketing Communications department and was responsible for strategy, operations and program management for the communications, marketing and business development functions.
-She had been with Abt for more than seven years.
+My previous position was with Abt Associates where I directed the Marketing Communications department and was responsible for strategy, operations and program management for the communications, marketing and business development functions.

-Before joining Abt, Sarah worked as The United States Agency for International Development’s Director of Outreach and Communications in Juba, South Sudan.
-It was at that time that South Sudan was becoming a new nation.
-She has also been a consultant to domestic and international non-profits and has directed successful programs for a wide range of organizations including AARP; the American Red Cross; and clients of Porter Novelli, an international public relations firm.
+Before joining Abt, I worked as the United States Agency for International Development’s Director of Outreach and Communications in Juba, South Sudan.
+It was at the time that South Sudan was becoming a new nation.
+I have also been a consultant to various non-profits and have directed successful programs for a wide range of organizations including AARP; the American Red Cross; and clients of Porter Novelli, an international public relations firm.

-In 2004, Sarah established A Brighter Tomorrow for Africa Foundation (BTA), a non-profit dedicated to improving the lives of women and children in Sierra Leone, West Africa through the financial support of small, community-based organizations.
+In 2004, I established A Brighter Tomorrow for Africa Foundation (BTA), a non-profit dedicated to improving the lives of women and children in Sierra Leone, West Africa through the financial support of small, community-based organizations.
 The organization now develops and maintains school feeding programs in rural and urban areas of Sierra Leone for over 1000 children who are now able to succeed in school because of the nourishment they receive.
-They are advancing in grades, passing national exams and moving on to university.
-In the Fall of 2017, BTA provided support for mudslide victims at camps in Freetown, the country’s capital.
-And, during the recent Ebola crisis, when children were quarantined in their villages and not permitted to go to school, BTA provided hundreds of radios so students could tune in their teachers over the air waves.